ugr-sail/sinergym/README.md

   <img src="images/operation_diagram.png"><br><br>
 </div>

+## Project structure

+This repository is organized in the next directories:

+- `sinergym/`: Here you will find all the source code that forms *Sinergym*: environment, modeling, simulator, and tools such as wrappers, reward functions, etc.
+- `docs/`: Online documentation, generated with Sphinx and using Restructured Text (RST).
+- `examples/`: Here there are a set of notebooks written in Jupyter format.
+Use cases are illustrated with Sinergym.
+- `tests/`: All the unit tests of Sinergym.
+Fixtures and checks are defined here in order to check that the tool is in a stable state.
+- `scripts/`: This folder contains scripts in which Sinergym is used.
+We can find useful things for the users, such as agent training, agent loading, performance checks, etc. In addition, these scripts allow a high margin of configuration using the JSON format.

 ## List of available environments

 If you would like to see a complete and updated list of our available environments, please visit [our list](https://ugr-sail.github.io/sinergym/compilation/main/pages/environments.html#) in the official *Sinergym* documentation.